 WHAT DO FRINGE IAP ARTISTS RECEIVE?

 - Mentorship from April – September.
-Mentorship and timeline are determined in collaboration with the artist in response to their overall goals and learning focus, and created in the first month of the program.
+Mentorship and timeline are determined in collaboration with the participating artist in response to your overall goals and learning focus, and created in the first month of the program.

 - Free entry into the IAP Fringe lottery ($30 registration fee) + Bursary for participation fee into the Fringe Festival ($620 fee)